Dog Parks Miami Etiquette

 All of these irresponsible, careless acts can be prevented and shouldn’t happen, but they do.
 What can you do to make sure you are not one of those people?
 Be proactive, by dog training in Miami and engaging with your dog.
 Or simply do not go to the dog park.
 If you do decide to go to the dog park, do not go and ignore your dog and let them cause trouble and make everyone else’s experience horrid.
 Your responsibilities do not end as a parent and a citizen once you enter the park, they just begin.

 Entering a park does not give you a license to let your dog poop everywhere without you cleaning it up.
-Clean up after your dog, it’s the law.
+Clean up after your dog, it’s the law and healthy.
 If your dog poops in the park or anywhere outside, it is your responsibility as a pet parent and a responsible human being to clean up after your dog and in most municipalities it is the law and illegal not to clean up after your dog.
-Not being prepared or not having a poop bag is not an excuse.
+Not being prepared or not having a poop bag happens but is not an excuse.
 If you run out of bags, improvise, or come back and pick it up after you are able to retrieve a bag to dispose of your dog’s waste.
-Always bring multiple bags out so if you see another parent without a bag, be a good neighbor and person and offer them one of yours.
+Always bring multiple bags out so if you see another parent without a bag, be a good neighbor and offer them one of yours.
 Having extra poop bags also helps in a pinch if it starts raining out to store your phone or electronic keys in or to make a water bowl for your dog.
 If you happen to miss exactly where your dog did their business and cannot find where your dog pooped, pay it forward and pick up someone else’s dog poop or some other garbage along the way.
 The next time, your dog should be in closer proximity so you can keep a better eye on them.
 Remember, you and your dog don’t want to step in another dogs’ poop, and your neighbor doesn’t want to step in your dog’s either.
 It is also dangerous to your dog’s health for them to step in other dogs’ poop and get excrement on their paws and/or in their fur.
 Disease is spread this way and this contaminates our water supply and compromises the entire ecosystem and community’s health!2-4

 It is damaging to our water supply and toxic for us and our families when poop and parasites run off into our water supply.
 According to the EPA: